Skip to Main Content

 The cuisine sits closer to Persian and northern Indian cooking in its spice vocabulary than it does to the bolder, hotter registers of South Asian cuisines.
 Dried fruits and nuts appear inside savory preparations, a Mughal inheritance that gives Afghan food a sweetness offset by warm spice, rather than heat for its own sake.
 For diners accustomed to South Asian or Middle Eastern restaurants as their reference point, Afghan cooking will feel familiar in some registers and surprising in others.

 Comparing within the Bay Area, the Afghan dining tradition shares some shelf space with Persian restaurants, particularly around the East Bay's Fremont corridor, and with some broader Middle Eastern formats in San Francisco.
 But the specific combination of Pashtun and Tajik culinary influence that defines Kabul-style cooking sets it apart from Persian-rooted menus, even when the surface presentation looks similar.
-That distinction matters when you are trying to understand what category Kabul in San Carlos belongs to and what peer set makes sense for evaluating it.
+That distinction matters when you are trying to understand what category Kabul in San Carlos belongs to and what comparable set makes sense for evaluating it.

 San Carlos as a Dining Context